Updated: 29 November 2021

 Brief History Of Ashes

-This incident was published by the local newspaper “The Sporting times” and was headlined as “Death of English Cricket.”
+This incident was published by the local newspaper “The Sporting Times” and was headlined “Death of English Cricket.”
 They even said that cricket would be burned and the ashes would be sent to Australia.

 This prediction became a reality when England toured Australia.
 A pair of bails were burned, and the ashes were put into the urn.
 These ashes are still kept in the MCC museum at the Lord’s cricket ground situated in London.
 The first test series of the Ashes was played in the year 1882-1883.